saymrwulf/pulp-runtime/notes.md

-2022-10-04T06:52:00 - Minor doc updates: linking to article on quantization (pulp-runtime) 2022-10-27T17:13:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pulp-runtime) 2022-10-27T02:30:00 - Late-night bugfix on financial RL environment (pulp-runtime)
+2022-10-04T06:52:00 - Minor doc updates: linking to article on quantization (pulp-runtime) 2022-10-27T17:13:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pulp-runtime) 2022-10-27T02:30:00 - Late-night bugfix on financial RL environment (pulp-runtime) 2022-12-12T22:09:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pulp-runtime)